Preregistration posters

 What else is the BNA doing to promote use of prereg posters?

 In addition to encouraging use of the prereg poster format, we're looking at how we can better identify the format and help people demonstrate their use.
 The open science badges developed by COS are a great way to help show to others that open science practices have been used, with the view of helping display new community norms.
-With that in mind, we introduced a prereg badge for BNA2021 that can be added to accepted posters at conferences using this poster format.
+With that in mind, in 2021 we introduced a prereg badge that can be added to accepted posters at conferences using this poster format.
 Download the prereg poster badge.

 Information and tips for conference organisers wishing to introduce prereg posters to their meeting